graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-04-cube-root-formats.md

 The NormalFloat quantisation format, introduced in [QLoRA](https://arxiv.org/abs/2305.14314), aims to be information-theoretically optimal for the normal distribution.
 As a non-linear format, it specifies `n` _centroids_, which are the values exactly represented in the format.
 To quantise a value, we store the index of the closest centroid in `log2(n)` bits.
 To dequantise, look up and return the centroid at the stored index.

 NormalFloat is based on quantile quantisation, where the quantised indices should be uniformly distributed.
-To achieve this, we must distribute centroids in a similar way to the incoming data, with more centroids where the density of data is higher, illustrated below:
+To achieve this, we must distribute centroids in a similar way to the incoming data, with more centroids where the density of data is higher, as illustrated below:

 <img class="img" src="{{ page.image_dir | append: 'quantile.svg' | relative_url }}" alt="Quantile quantisation flattens the incoming distribution">